A Record Powerball

-The $1.5 billion Powerball jackpot was won by three separate ticket holders, all in different states.
-The jackpot will be split equally between them.
+The $1.5 billion Powerball jackpot in January 2016 was won by three separate ticket holders, all in different states.
+The jackpot was split equally between them.

-Even after paying significant taxes, they each have a sizable amount to spend.
-Divided among the three tickets, the cash lump sum is $310 million for each.
+Even after paying significant taxes, they each had a sizable amount to spend.
+Divided among the three tickets, the cash lump sum was $310 million for each.

 The First Lottery in France